Guide to Buying the Perfect Picture Mount

 What is an Undermount?

-This mountboard is suitable for mounting your artwork onto.
-The purpose is to be used as a barrier between the artwork and the backing board, and prevents the transfer of damaging chemicals from non-certified backing boards onto artwork substrates.
+An undermount is a mountboard designed specifically for mounting your artwork.
+Its main purpose is to act as a barrier between your artwork and the backing board, preventing the transfer of harmful chemicals from non-certified backing boards to your artwork.

-The undermount we sell is 1.4mm thick whitecore mountboard.
-One face of the undermount board is Snow White (#8001), and the other face is Minuet (#8627).
+The undermounts we supply are 1.4mm thick whitecore mountboards.
+One side of the board is Snow White (#8001), while the other side is Minuet (#8627).

 Contact Us

-Please contact us if you have any questions or enquiries using our details below:
+If you have any questions or enquiries, please get in touch using the details below:

 sales@epicturemounts.co.uk